python-restx/flask-restx/doc/quickstart.rst

     >>> get('http://localhost:5000/todo2').json()
     {u'todo2': u'Change my brakepads'}

-Flask-RESTPlus understands multiple kinds of return values from view methods.
+Flask-RESTX understands multiple kinds of return values from view methods.
 Similar to Flask, you can return any iterable and it will be converted into a response, including raw Flask response objects.
-Flask-RESTPlus also support setting the response code and response headers using multiple return values, as shown below:
+Flask-RESTX also support setting the response code and response headers using multiple return values, as shown below:

 .. code-block:: python